codepath/site-week1-project1-flixster-starter/README.md

 - Add any links to open-source libraries used in your project.

 ### Shout out
+Hout out to Baffour and Snigdha for helping me out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.